Author, Mike Smith

 There are many websites that provide free exchange rates to the public.

 Some of the more popular sites are XE, Oanda, DailyFX and X-Rates.

-What most people don’t know is the free sites you visit don’t publish commercially available rates.
+What most people don’t know is that most websites don’t publish customer exchange rates.

-The rates you are seeing are called ‘interbank rates’ – which are used by the big global banks to trade currencies between themselves.
+The rates you are seeing are called ‘interbank rates’.

-There is usually a disclaimer somewhere on these sites that will reveal the rates are for ‘information purposes only’ or ‘not available to consumers’.
+There is usually a disclaimer somewhere on the websites that will reveal the rates you’re seeing are for ‘information purposes only’ or ‘not available to consumers’.

 For those looking to send money, it is deceiving not having a real rate as it can affect your plans and budgeting.